entando/entando-docs/vuepress/docs/_posts/2023-03-17-building-business-based-autonomous-components.md

 Let’s admit it: we need experimentation to build great products.
 It is not possible to get it right on the first try (neither from a functional nor a technical perspective).
 So… if we have to make important changes many times, we have to build code that will welcome those changes!

-Types and Tests provides a pretty decent safety net to ensure that the solution is still working “as intended.”
+Types and Tests provide a pretty decent safety net to ensure that the solution is still working “as intended.”
 As we gain knowledge, the intent will change.
 New concepts will emerge, others will disappear.
 Code has to keep expressing that.

 With code built around a domain model, with really clear adaptations for its infrastructure, it is totally possible to refactor the whole thing without breaking anything!
 It is also possible to clearly extract a bounded context just by putting in a module (package in Java, namespace in C#, …).